iron-vault-plugin/iron-vault/docs/Other Features/Inline Mechanics.md

 Each can be enabled independently, so you can mix inline and block styles based on your preferences.

+### Word Wrap Behavior

+By default, inline mechanics can wrap across multiple lines when they reach the edge of your window.
+This means a long inline element (like a move with many adds) will flow naturally with your text rather than forcing the entire element to jump to a new line.

+If you prefer inline mechanics to stay as atomic blocks that don't break across lines, you can disable **Inline mechanics word wrap** in settings.
+When disabled, the entire inline element moves to the next line if it doesn't fit, keeping all parts together.

 ### How It Works

 When you perform an action with inline mechanics enabled, Iron Vault inserts a compact inline code snippet that renders as styled text within your paragraph.